BIGJRA/BIGJRA.github.io/rejuv.md

     -   Knock Off

 Be careful of Ludicolo, rain boosted Bubblebeams can hurt.
 Vivillon too can be threatening if it sets up.
-This battle isn’t super hard with a good flying type or two, or probably most well-rounded sixes.
+This battle isn't super hard with a good flying type or two, or probably most well-rounded sixes.

 Relationship Point Choices:
 - You should stop.
 (RorimB -1)
-- Yeah, he’s a jerk.
+- Yeah, he's a jerk.
 (RorimB +2)
 - The other guests...?
 (RorimB +1)

 Upstairs, talk to the bell boy in the left hallway, and the girl in the